sethgis/Wind-Erosion-Modelling/source/Forest Products Generation/Forest Canopy Density.rst

 ***************************************************
 Forest Canopy Density (FCD)
 ***************************************************
-The FCD mapping applied the Forest Canopy Density Model (FCD), to compute and generate the various forest canopy densities within the selected forest of interest.
+The FCD maps in specified areas of interest were generated using the Forest Canopy Density Model (FCD algorithm) as applied by (Rikimaru, et al, 2002).
+Our approach made slight modification to the original FCD technique by excluding Principal Component Analysis (PCA) which is computational intensive over large areas or when subjected to high dimensional data.
-The FCD computation considered the fusion of Advanced Vegetation Index (AVI) and the Scaled Shadow Index (SSI) as hsown in the equation below.
+The modified FCD approach can be expressed as:

 .. math::
  FCD=√(AVI×SSI+1)-1